Why You Need to Strengthen Your Hip Flexors – All about hip flexor

 What is hip stretching?

-The trick to understanding the hip extension is to pay attention to the angle of the spine and the femur (linear approximation), which constitutes the hip angle.
-In the anatomical position (upright position), the hip angle is a straight line or a180 180-degree angle.
+The key to understanding hip extension is to focus on the angle of the spine and the femur (linear approximation), which forms the hip angle.

 Hip flexion reduces the hip angle, bringing the knee closer to the shoulder; hip extension increases the hip angle, causing the knee to return to a 180-degree angle.
 If the angle is more significant than 180 degrees, the action involved is hyperextension because the hip extends beyond its anatomical position.